LuisLSousa/ChallengeGame/README.md

 # ChallengeGame
-My first app in Android Studio - a simple challenge game.
+My first app in Android Studio - a simple challenge game to play with friends.
 Developed with Kotlin.